How Does Behavioural Interviewing Training Work?

 Phase 1 of the programme will provide the course attendees with the skills of analysing the requirements of the job, analysing what type of person is required and designing and practising the behavioural questioning techniques.

 Phase 2 consists of practise interviews, with each course attendee carrying out two real play interviews.
 Each interview will be filmed and then played back so that in-depth feedback can be given.

 A good behavioural interviewing training course will involve attendees carrying out two ‘real play’ interviews each as our experience has shown that a lot of learning occurs during the first video feedback session.
 That means a large jump in performance is obtained if individuals have another go.

 Real versus Role Play

 Role play just doesn’t work when giving course attendees some skill practise time.
-Behavioural interviewing can only be practised using real questions which are being answered by real people talking about actual experiences.
+You can only practise behavioural interviewing by using real questions which will be answered by real people talking about actual experiences.

 So we use a practise method which we call “real play”.
 Nothing is role played by anyone so attendees get what effectively is “live” experience using this skill whilst they are still on the course.

 Contact us now to discuss how we can tailor this training to fit with your existing recruitment and selection processes and documentation.

 Please select an option below for more information